06chaynes/http-cache/docs/src/managers/moka.md

 # moka

 [`moka`](https://github.com/moka-rs/moka) is a fast, concurrent cache library inspired by the Caffeine library for Java.
-The moka manager supports traditional caching operations and can be used with streaming cache wrappers for memory-efficient handling of large responses.
+The moka manager provides traditional buffered caching operations for fast in-memory access.

 ## Getting Started